One small awakening to accept

 weighing down.
 Air that is security has never been my ocean.

 I have never been able to trigger kinships in a field of sunlight.
-No light

 has more volume.